Logo DesignBrand Strategy & PositioningModern Graphic Design

 • The drips: Each drop is different from another, making them clever ways to give character to mass-produced items while preserving their uniqueness.

 Maker’s Mark has done more than design a logo that can only be seen.
-They have created an interactive experience by making it touchable, too.
+They have created an interactive experience by making it touchable as well.
 This shows how brands should go beyond visuals when establishing themselves in people’s minds.

 8. The Macallan: The Estate of Elegance